Covid-19 pandemic: West Bengal logs 11,447 fresh cases, 38 deaths

 -

-Thirty-eight more people also died due to the disease, with Kolkata accounting for the most of them at 14, taking the death toll to 20,193.
+North 24 Parganas district reported seven deaths, followed by five in Hooghly, and three each in Howrah and Hooghly districts, the bulletin said.

+The state capital accounted for 2,154 new cases, 51 less than Tuesday, while North 24 Parganas district registered 1,798 infections.

-Altogether 15,418 people were cured of the disease during the day and the discharge rate now is 91.09 per cent, the bulletin said.
+As many as 15,418 people were cured of the disease during the day and the discharge rate improved marginally to 91.09 per cent from 90.83 per cent on Tuesday, the bulletin said.

+Altogether 17,57,066 people have recovered from the disease in the state since the outbreak of the pandemic.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)